 Liz Pearce

-Liz joined The Congressional Hunger Center in 2022 and serves as the Partnership and Outreach Specialist.
+Liz joined The Congressional Hunger Center in 2022 and serves as the Partnership and Outreach Manager.
 She focuses on building new partnerships and leveraging networks to amplify the Zero Hunger Academy as well as promoting the Hunger Center’s End Hunger in 30 Challenge and public engagement campaigns.
 She coordinates sales … Read more

 Tony Jackson